csvurt/automotive_dl/README.md

 # Initial Setup
 After downloading the dataset you must create the file lists by running the `gen_lists.ipynb` notebook.
 This will create a new folder `data/bdd100k/lists` containing lists of image names for the training and validation sets.

+Also create a folder `model` to allow saving and loading of the network weights.